 The timetable that we offer is reviewed on a regular basis and adjusted according to the needs of the students that we are supporting at that time.
-Click here to access our current timetable
+Example class timetable

-In addition to providing education via our classes provision where absolutely necessary we also provide 1:1 teaching in students homes, community settings or at Falkland Rd.
+In addition to providing education via our classes provision where absolutely necessary we also provide 1:1 teaching in students homes, community settings or at Falkland Road.

 The curriculum offered to all students is planned individually.
 It will be designed to ensure the student can successfully re-engage with school provision and limit the disruption to the student’s progress caused by their illness.